microsoft/pxt-arcade/docs/skillmap/dino/dino1-old.md

 ## {Intro @showdialog}

-Ready to save the day?
+Ready to test your agility?

 Let's create a game where you help Mama Dino rescue her hoard of babies!